LouLeBlanc/myrand/RPMBuild.md

 4. Perform the RPM build
 5. Copy the RPMS directory from ~/rpmbuild back to the project directory

-When complete, there will be an RPMS directory tree with the RPM present as indicated by the output of the `tree` command:
+When complete, there will be an RPMS directory tree with the RPM present.
+The make target will show this by displaying the output of the `tree` command:

 <pre>
 $ make rpmbuild